ECoG | Overview Heading link

 The ECoG group seeks to understand better the uses of plants for medical conditions in different cultures and the diversity of plants used in medical practice in the past, today, and future.
 Thereby, the group studies the interconnections between people and plants and the value of traditional knowledge systems.

 View some of the past and ongoing research conducted by members of the group.

-The ECoG group is offering a HON 201 seminar series with the UIC Honors College.
-In Fall 2021, the HON 201 seminar are CRN 13770, entitled “Plant Medicine from Rainforest to Metropolis – A Legacy for the Future”.
+The ECoG group offers an HON 201 seminar series through the UIC Honors College, entitled “Plant Medicine from Rainforest to Metropolis – A Legacy for the Future”.

 The ECoG community task force uses medical ethnobotany to connect with greater Chicago area communities.

 The ECoG group organizes events such as the Pharmacognosy Roundtable and other activities open to the community announced on the Events Pages of the Pharmacognosy Institute

 Sponsoring the Diversity, Equity, and Engagement Center Launch

 Through the Atkins Medicinal Plant Garden, ECoG is a proud sponsor of the Odehmenan Health Equity Center, launching on September 13, 2023, featuring activities in the garden.

 Garden Walk 2023: A tribute to Doel Soejarto